ConnCOS/Module-10-SQLAlchemy/README.md

 For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

 ##Contributions
 TA Carlos Fernandez helped with the api setup.
+In resubmitting again, two Ask BSC asistants were invaluable: Jonathan Leverenz and Sunshine Pavelka.